esosedi/3166/README.md

 # iso3166, iso3166-1, iso3166-2
-(ISO standard about N-letter codes of administrative divisions and subdivisions) In other words - Administrative Divisions of Countries (aka "Statoids").
+(ISO standard about N-letter codes of administrative divisions and subdivisions) In other words - Administrative Divisions of Countries (aka "Statoids" or "Country names").

 The country codes are mainly in the ISO 3166-1 `alpha 2` format (US, SE ...).
 It also possible to use `alpha 3` codes (USA, SWE ...) or `alpha-numeric codes`.
 In most cases you need alpha-2.